carlosprietobarron/capstone-socialnet/README.md

 This page makes extensive and intensive use of advanced CSS Flexbox framework to create the desired and attractive layout.

-There are two version of this pages, one for desktop devices and the other for mobil devices.
+There are two version of this pages, one for desktop devices and the other for mobile devices.

 ## Built With